- Challenges & Opportunities

-We work with the Kaiser Family Foundation to measure and visualize the performance of the U.S. healthcare system, focusing on key indicators of quality and cost.
+We work with KFF to measure and visualize the performance of the U.S. healthcare system, focusing on key indicators of quality and cost.
 The Peterson-KFF Health System Tracker puts a spotlight on performance and sparks discussion about how the health system can be improved.
 It provides clear, up-to-date information for healthcare providers, payers, consumer advocates and policymakers on trends, drivers and issues that impact the performance of the healthcare system.
 It also illustrates how the U.S. is performing relative to other countries.

 The Tracker features chart collections, a dashboard, an interactive tool to explore national health spending and briefs that analyze the latest healthcare issues.
 These resources provide a broad view of the healthcare system’s performance compared to similar countries and offer a detailed look at specific indicators.
 In addition, the Tracker addresses key questions through visualizations and analyses on health spending, quality of care, access and affordability, and health and wellbeing.
 Lastly, interactive tools allow users to explore national healthcare expenditures and calculate household healthcare spending.

 of the U.S. economy was devoted to healthcare in 2021 compared to 12% in comparable countries.